spirit-oss/spirit-website/README.md

 ---

 ## About This Repo
-In this repo we have the webapp for spirit oss
+In this repo we have the webapp for spirit oss.
+This is an emulated version of our andriod build along with some harware emulation so you can get the full experance.

 ---